 a) Interest Rate Risk

 The Company's interest rate risk mainly arises from changes in the interest rates on cash.
-Cash generates interest based on market interest rates while the loans payable is subject to fixed interest rates.
-At June 30, 2023, the Company was not subject to significant interest rate risk.
+Cash generates interest based on market interest rates.
+At June 30, 2024, the Company was not subject to significant interest rate risk.